 Examine animals of the past in the extensive display of over sixty replica fossils from ammonites to a tyrannosaur skull in the Fossil Cave.

-The two kilometre pathway around the zoo is suitable for wheelchairs and strollers.
+The two and a half kilometre pathway around the zoo is suitable for wheelchairs and strollers.
 Enjoy a picnic or barbecue lunch while the children amuse themselves in the playground.
 The undercover areas are suitable for birthday parties, family gatherings or Christmas events.

 Halls Gap Zoo have snack food, drinks and souvenirs available.
 For further information please contact them or view their website.